barchart/alerting-service-public/README.md

 	An array of "Alert" objects belonging to the specified user.

-###subscribeAlerts(query, changeCallback, deleteCallback)
+###subscribeAlerts(query, changeCallback, deleteCallback, createCallback)

-Provides notification, via callbacks, when an alert has been created or deleted for a specific user.
+Provides notification, via callbacks, when an alert has been created, changed, or deleted for a specific user.

 JSON-in (the "query" parameter):